fullmetaltac/interview-notes/devops/git.md

 * f7c41d3 2023-06-10 | First Commit [Jim Weirich]
 ```

-At this point the repository has all the commits from the original repository, but they are not integrated into the cloned repository’s local branches.
+At this point the repository has all the commits from the original repository, but they are not integrated into the cloned repository's local branches.

-Find the “Changed README in original repo” commit in the history above.
-Notice that the commit includes “origin/main” and “origin/HEAD”.
+Find the "Changed README in original repo" commit in the history above.
+Notice that the commit includes "origin/main" and "origin/HEAD".

-Now look at the “Updated Rakefile” commit.
+Now look at the "Updated Rakefile" commit.
 You will see that the local main branch points to this commit, not to the new commit that we just fetched.

-The upshot of this is that the “git fetch” command will fetch new commits from the remote repository, but it will not merge these commits into the local branches.
+The upshot of this is that the "git fetch" command will fetch new commits from the remote repository, but it will not merge these commits into the local branches.

 **Check the README**